-Ensure that the latest glibc patches are applied from Red Hat Errata (http://rhn.redhat.com/errata) on Red Hat systems.
+Ensure that the latest glibc patches (both 32-bit and 64-bit) are applied from Red Hat Errata (http://rhn.redhat.com/errata) on Red Hat systems.
 The minimum required version of the glibc library is version 2.4.

 NOTE: B-tree file system (BTRFS) is not supported with eDirectory.